zeyang1225/zeyang1225.github.io/_includes/teaching.md

   <li><autocolor>Referred presenter of "Constituency statutes and voluntary disclosure: Evidence from major customer identities," at the CAAA Annual Conference.
 Toronto, CA. June 2025 </autocolor></li>
    <li><autocolor>Referred presenter of "Dare to say No?
 Externalities of employee employment protection on financial misreporting," at the CAAA Annual Conference.
 Toronto, CA. June 2025 </autocolor></li>
   <li><autocolor>Invited discussant of "ESG and firm performance: A deep dive into community banks," at the CAAA Annual Conference.
 Toronto, CA. June 2025 </autocolor></li>
   <li><autocolor>Invited discussant of "Can Machine Learning Improve Goodwill Impairment Prediction?" at the AAA Spark Meeting.
 Virtual.
-June 2025 </autocolor></li>
+June 2025 (Scheduled) </autocolor></li>
    <li><autocolor>Referred presenter of "Asymmetric cost behavior and corporate environmental commitments," at the AFAANZ Conference.
 Brisbane, AU.
 July 2025 (Scheduled) </autocolor></li>
   <li><autocolor>Referred presenter of "Constituency statutes and voluntary disclosure: Evidence from major customer identities," at the AFAANZ Conference.
 Brisbane, AU.
 July 2025 (Scheduled) </autocolor></li>
    <li><autocolor>Referred presenter of "Dare to say No?
 Externalities of employee employment protection on financial misreporting," at the AFAANZ Conference.
 Brisbane, AU.
 July 2025 (Scheduled) </autocolor></li>